Some members of my family are buried at Green-Wood. How can I find out if there is any available space for my burial?

 To find out the future capacity of a specific lot, your name must appear on our records as an owner.
 If your name appears on our records, please send an email message to firstname.lastname@example.org requesting the report.
 Please include the lot and section number and the words “Future Capacity Report” in the subject line and include a daytime phone number and mailing address in the body of the message.
 There is a cost for this service; you will receive an estimate before the research begins.

 For the use of single graves, you will be asked to present the original certificate of purchase (also known as the “deed”).
+If you do not have the certificate of purchase, Green-Wood may be able to prepare you a Lost Certificate of Purchase Affidavit.
+For information, please contact email@example.com.
 Presentation of the deed is never required in connection with the use of private lots in Green-Wood, as the Cemetery is governed by records of ownership.

 I am researching my family tree.
 How can I find out more about my relatives interred at Green-Wood?

-Main Entrance (at 25th Street and 5th Avenue):
+Main Entrance (at Fifth Avenue and 25th Street):

 Sunset Park Entrance (Fourth Avenue and 35th Street):

-Fort Hamilton Parkway Entrance (Fort Hamilton Parkway and Micieli Place) and Prospect Park West Entrance (9th Avenue and 20th Street)
+Fort Hamilton Parkway Entrance (Fort Hamilton Parkway and Micieli Place) and Prospect Park West Entrance (Prospect Park West and 20th Street)

 *Good Friday, Memorial Day, September 11, Veteran’s Day, Thanksgiving, All Soul’s Day, Christmas Eve, and Christmas Day.